I’ve written about my process of self-publishing a book. This is the third instructional article in a four-part series.

 Things you might add to your manuscript before getting it formatted:

-(The book formatter will add the title page and copyright page.)
+-The formatter/designer will include the title page and copyright page.

 One thing I didn’t mention is the back cover copy.